num30/go-cache/README.md

 [![codecov](https://codecov.io/gh/num30/go-cache/branch/main/graph/badge.svg?token=FMvJ4TbC2r)](https://codecov.io/gh/num30/go-cache)
 [![Go Report Card](https://goreportcard.com/badge/github.com/num30/go-cache)](https://goreportcard.com/report/github.com/num30/go-cache)

-ℹ️ go-cache is generic port of great [go-cache](https://github.com/patrickmn/go-cache) library that was written by @patrickmn
+ℹ️ go-cache is a port of great [go-cache](https://github.com/patrickmn/go-cache) library that was written by @patrickmn.
+The main defference is that it relies on generics instead of reflection.

-go-cache is an generic in-memory key:value store/cache similar to memcached that is suitable for applications running on a single machine.
-Its major advantage is that, being essentially a thread-safe `map[string]interface{}` with expiration times, it doesn't need to serialize or transmit its contents over the network.
+go-cache is a  in-memory key:value store/cache similar to memcached that is suitable for applications running on a single machine.
+Its major advantage is that, being essentially a thread-safe `map[string][T]` with expiration times, it doesn't need to serialize or transmit its contents over the network.

 Any object can be stored, for a given duration or forever, and the cache can be